zhangxiaoxing/pixels/README.md

 ### Bleeding edge data pipeline

 - The workflow management system Snakemake manages the essential code for evaluating submitted or publicly presented data.

-The Snakefile with the default rules could be found at (repo-root)/jpsth/Snakefile.
+- The Snakefile with the default rules could be found at {repo-root}/jpsth/Snakefile.

-- The codes are currently in active development.
+- The codes are currently in active development, occasional errors and regressions are expected.